nixworks/public/news/2015/12/21/README.md

 ##### Armenia-Russia relations
 ### [Russia reinforces the joint Armenian-Russian run Erebuni Airport, home to the Russian 3624th Air Base, with six attack and transport helicopters.
 The Russian Defence Ministry said the Mi-24 and Mi-8 helicopters had been transferred from a military base in the southern Russian region of Krasnodar Krai to the air base in Erebuni, Armenia. ](/news/2015/12/21/russia-reinforces-the-joint-armenian-russian-run-erebuni-airport-home-to-the-russian-3624th-air-base-with-six-attack-and-transport-helicop.md)
-_Context: Armenian, Armenia-Russia relations, Ministry of Defence, Mi-24, Erebuni Airport, Russia, Krasnodar region, Russian Air Force, Armenia, Mi-8_
+_Context: Russia, Armenia, Krasnodar region, Erebuni Airport, Russian Air Force, Armenian, Armenia-Russia relations, Mi-24, Mi-8, Ministry of Defence_

 ##### War in Donbass
 ### [The European Union extends Russian sanctions for interference in Ukraine another six months, until 31 July 2016.
 The EU says it's extending the sanctions because the Minsk peace accords would not be fully implemented by the end of this year. ](/news/2015/12/21/the-european-union-extends-russian-sanctions-for-interference-in-ukraine-another-six-months-until-31-july-2016-the-eu-says-it-s-extending.md)